vduce/randa-kassis-website/public/interviews/essayistcritics/ec9.md

 14 July 2014
 By Hamid Zanar

-Arab thinkers – and even jurists – of earlier centuries were neither repressed by nor uncomfortable with the subject of sex and sexuality.
-Their approach was open and unembarrassment, especially in contrast with contemporary attitudes.
-Their stance was open and liberated in comparison to what we see today.
-So why and how did Arab societies shift from openly embracing pleasure to a life of secrecy and prohibition?
+Arab thinkers — and even jurists — of earlier centuries were neither repressed by nor uncomfortable with the subject of sex and sexuality.
+Their approach was open and unembarrassed, especially in contrast with contemporary attitudes.
+Their stance was liberated in comparison to what we see today.
+So why — and how — did Arab societies shift from openly embracing pleasure to a life of secrecy and prohibition?
 What caused this regression?
-In this survey, several Arab researchers provide elements of an answer.
+In this survey, several Arab researchers offer elements of an answer.

 <b>Saeed Nachid (Moroccan researcher):</b>